brandonson/evict/README.txt

 - [ ] Assigning issues
 - [ ] Issue tags
 - [ ] More filter options for `evict list`

+#### Installation

+Evict-BT is written in Rust (https://github.com/mozilla/rust/).
+To install, you will need a working version of rust from the latest master branch.

+NOTE: The following probably only works on linux and other systems where /usr/local/bin is on the system path.

+Clone the git repository into a location of your choice.
+Then cd into the root directory of the repo.

+Run the `build` script.
+The evict binary should now be located in <current-dir>/bin.

+Run the `install` script.
+This copies the binary into /usr/local/bin and therefore probably needs root user privileges.
+(It doesn't seem to print anything if it fails, either, which needs looking into)

+Run `evict list`.
+If you get a bunch of output that looks like issues, then you've got a working install.
+(Evict-BT uses `less` to paginate input, so hit q to terminate it)

 ### Basic Commands